 - Bone meal.

-The bone meal powder will make it easier to ration the amount used.
+Bone meal powder will make it easier to ration the amount used.
 The exact content of the bone meal tablets varies with manufacturer.
 The ratio of calcium (calcium carbonate from bone meal) to phosphorus is high, triple the amount of calcium or more.

 Dusting refers to coating food (both vegetables and insects) with powder supplements before being eaten.
 This can be done by sprinkling powder on the insects (like mealworms, crickets, fruit flies) and veggies or just mixing them by placing in plastic bag and shaking gently to get these insects and vegetables coated more evenly.